Top Related Projects

 undefined

-- enable CSS modules for all files matching/\.module\.\w+$/i.test(filename)
+: Enables CSS modules for all files matching/\.module\.\w+$/i.test(filename)

 regexp.true

-- enable CSS modules for all files.false
+: Enables CSS modules for all files.false

-- disables CSS Modules for all files.string
+: Disables CSS Modules for all files.string

-- disables CSS Modules for all files and set themode
+: Disables CSS Modules for all files and set themode

-option is not specified, otherwise themodules.auto
+option is provided. otherwise themodules.auto

 The modules